Marc-Berg/node-red-contrib-iobroker/README.md

    - Set the output/input property for the value (default: `msg.payload`).
    - For `iobin`, select whether to trigger on all updates or only on acknowledged/unacknowledged changes.
    - For `iobin`, optionally enable **"Send initial value on startup"** to receive the current state value immediately after (re)connection.
+   - For `iobinobject`, use wildcard patterns like `system.adapter.*` for adapter monitoring.
    - For `iobout`, choose between "value" (ack=true) or "command" (ack=false) mode.
    - For `iobout`, optionally enable **"Auto create objects"** to automatically create missing ioBroker objects.
    - For `iobget` and `iobgetobject`, set the state or object ID or leave empty to use `msg.topic`.